hallm74/ontheoffbeat/src/content/blog/mossler-enter-the-1960s-and-the-new-and-improved-candace-mossler.md

 ---
 author: shannon
-pubDatetime: 2024-12-14T12:00:00
+pubDatetime: 2024-04-18T12:00:00
-title: Shannonclements Enter The 1960S And The New And Improved Candace Mossler
+title: Enter The 1960S And The New And Improved Candace Mossler
-ogImage: ../../assets/images/shannonclements-enter-the-1960s-and-the-new-and-improved-candace-mossler.jpg
+ogImage: ../../assets/images/houston-review-el-dorado-ballroom.jpg
 featured: true
 draft: false
-tags: []
+tags:
-description: Shannonclements Enter The 1960S And The New And Improved Candace Mossler
+  - Candace Mossler
+description: Chapter 9 - Candace ages in reverse, seeks mega-fun and excitement as she again reinvents herself
 ---

----
-title: Enter the 1960s… and the “new and improved”Candace Mossler
-subtitle: Candace ages in reverse, seeks mega-fun and excitement as she again reinvents herself
-author: ShannonClements
-publication: On The Offbeat
-date: April 17, 2024
----

-# Enter the 1960s… and the “new and improved”Candace Mossler
+# Enter the 1960s… and the “new and improved” Candace Mossler
 As the 1950s closed and the 1960s were ushered in, a new age was dawning in America.
 The new decade was expected to be a golden age for most Americans, as women were on the cusps of all sorts of new freedoms and opportunities, “free love” would soon reign, and individuality rang out seemingly like never before.

 For Candace Mossler, the second month of the year 1960 would mark her 40th year on Earth.
 She was ready and willing to embrace the changes the new decade would bring, though not nearly ready for turning the page from age 39 to the big 4-0; So she launched somewhat of a reinvention of herself.
 Her manner of dress became “more risque”, her hairstyle “hipper”, and weight thinner, her demeanor more “sensuous” and to push the envelope a little more, her figure may have gotten a surgical revamp as well, with breast implants.